pusher/atom-pair/README.md

 ####HipChat Invitation

 The other way - one that we use quite often - is to invite collaborators over [HipChat](http://hipchat.com), a service for intra-company chat.
-You can sign up for a free account [here](https://www.hipchat.com/sign_up).
+You can sign up for a free account [here](https://www.hipchat.com/sign_up). *You must enable client-events when you start a new app, otherwise this plugin will not work*.

 We wanted this partly as an easy way of giving collaborators a session ID, but also so that other members of the team could join in if they wanted to.